stuckonretro/CRTPi-Project/README.md

 *OPTIONAL: RCA Arcade Config Pack*

-    Download the CRTPi-RCA_ArcadePack.zip into your root folder (cd /) with the command "https://github.com/crtpi/CRTPi-Project/raw/master/CRTPi-RCA_ArcadePack.zip"
+    Download the CRTPi-RCA_ArcadePack.zip into your root folder (cd /) with the command "sudo wget https://github.com/crtpi/CRTPi-Project/raw/master/CRTPi-RCA_ArcadePack.zip"
     Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-RCA_ArcadePack.zip" Remove the zip with the command "sudo rm CRTPi-RCA_ArcadePack.zip" Restore read/write access to the files you have overwritten with the command  "sudo chmod a+rw -R /opt/retropie/configs/"